Uplifting edges in higher order networks: spectral centralities for non-uniform hypergraphs: Conclusions

+As further evidence of the interest and usefulness of the proposed method, some real world hypergraph datasets are taken now into consideration, by analyzing three different points: firstly, how do the two hypergraph uniformizations discussed (our UPHEC and blowups \cite{banerjee2014spectra,aksoy2024scalable}) compare against the original, order-by-order analysis of the hypergraph put forward by Benson \cite{benson2019three}.
+Secondly, what is the difference between both uniformizations in these real cases.
+And thirdly, even within either of these uniformizations, one needs to choose at which order to perform the analysis (uplifting lower orders and projecting higher ones in our method, ``blowing up'' lower orders and also projecting higher ones in the blowup one.

+It is important to note that the besides the figures shown in the present manuscript, which have been picked due to their clarity and aid in the exposition, we have perform a wider analysis of more hypergraphs (all of them freely available within the XGI library \cite{landry2023xgi}), which can be found in the open repository at \url{https://github.com/LaComarca-Lab/non-uniform-hypergraphs}.

-In order to showcase these comparisons, we will use a quintessential example hypergraph, the ``tags\_ask\_ubuntu'' dataset, also used in \cite{benson2019three} to showcase the CEC, ZEC, and HEC proposals.
-This dataset was constructed in \cite{benson2018simplicial} and contains information about interactions within the Ask Ubuntu StackOverflow forum (\url{https://askubuntu.com}).
+To start things off, let us consider two hypergraphs: a quintessential one, the \texttt{tags\_ask\_ubuntu} dataset \cite{benson2018simplicial}, also used in \cite{benson2019three} to showcase the CEC, ZEC, and HEC proposals, and the \texttt{hypertext-conference} one \cite{isella2011what}.
+The former contains information about interactions within the \textit{Ask Ubuntu StackOverflow} forum.
 Specifically, it can be seen as a hypergraph where nodes represent tags and hyperedges between tags represent questions asked marked with those tags.
+The latter contains data gathered during the \textit{ACM Hypertext 2009} conference, pertaining the interactions between its participants.

-Some basic statistics of this hypergraph (after pre-processing it with the XGI library \cite{landry2023xgi} in order to remove isolated nodes, singleton edges, etc) can be observed in Table~\ref{tab:askubuntu}.
+Some basic statistics of these hypergraphs (after pre-processing them with the XGI library \cite{landry2023xgi} in order to remove isolated nodes, singleton edges, etc) can be observed in Table~\ref{tab:askubuntu}.
 Note that when studying each uniform order as isolated some nodes will become disconnected if they have no such interactions.

 { }